SinfulZen/ZenOS/README.md

 - ROM Size: 5.5GB

 ### Noted Apps
-- Zen Browser
+- Zen Browser (web browser / search engine)
-- NewPipe
+- NewPipe (YouTube alternative)
-- Zen VPN
+- Zen VPN (privacy focused VPN)
-- Tor Browser
+- Tor Browser (Tor browser & services)
-- Contacts: by SZ Developments
+- Contacts: by SZ Developments (contacts application)
-- Messages: by SZ Developments
+- Messages: by SZ Developments (SMS messaging application)
-- Dial: by SZ Developments
+- Dial: by SZ Developments (phone dialer application)
-- Calculator: by SZ Developments
+- Calculator: by SZ Developments (calculator application)
-- Calender: by SZ Developments
+- Calender: by SZ Developments (calender application)
-- Camera: by SZ Developments
+- Camera: by SZ Developments (AI based camera application)
-- Clock: by SZ Developments
+- Clock: by SZ Developments (clock, timer & utilities application)
-- Notes: by SZ Developments
+- Notes: by SZ Developments (code based notepad application)
-- Media Centre: by SZ Developments
+- Media Centre: by SZ Developments (image, video & audio application)
-- Voice Recorder: by SZ Developments
+- Voice Recorder: by SZ Developments (AI based voice recording application)
-- File Manager: by SZ Developments
+- File Manager: by SZ Developments (file manager application)
-- RAR
+- RAR (RAR mobile)
-- MicroG Manager
+- MicroG Manager (custom GMS framework)
-- SIM Tools: by SZ Developments
+- SIM Tools: by SZ Developments (SIM card & networks manager application)
-- Phone Specs: by SZ Developments
+- Phone Specs: by SZ Developments (specifications viewer application)

 ### Noted Features
-- Custom themes
+- Custom themes (light / dark / amoled, gradient, image / video, etc)
-- De-Googled
+- De-Googled (no Google based apps or services)
-- All apps can be uninstalled
+- All apps can be uninstalled (every single application can be uninstalled)
-- ROM allows the use of all SIM networks
+- ROM allows the use of all SIM networks (the OS allows all SIM cards to be used)
-- Custom Developer options
+- Custom Developer options (custom made Developer options which offer extended funtionality)
-- Extended / advanced WiFi & Bluetooth settings
+- Extended / advanced WiFi & Bluetooth settings (extra options that can't be found in stock ROM's)
-- Custom preset launcher selection
+- Custom preset launcher selection (a selection of preset home screen launchers)
-- Customisable home screen & settings
+- Customisable home screen & settings (the whole home screen and settings categories can be fully customised)

 ### Download
 The download isn't currently public.
 If You'd like to Test out the ROM, You can contact Us using the info below.
-If You'd like to buy the full ROM, it costs £15 (the full ROM is different to the testing ROM).
+If You'd like to buy the full ROM, it costs £15 (the full ROM is different to the testing ROM and has nearly triple the features).

-### Notes
+> [!NOTE]
-This section will be updated soon!
+> This section will be updated soon!

-### Warnings
+> [!WARNING]
-This section will be updated soon!
+> If You're a Tester or a Buyer and use Our ROM, We ARE NOT responsible for anything that happens to Your device!

 ### FAQ
 This section will be updated soon!